coolbeatz71/next-portfolio/README.md

-# next-portfolio
+# My Nextjs Portfolio

-This is my portfolio that showcase my experience and work as a software engineer.
-Built with nextjs, tailwind and framer motion.
+This is my portfolio that showcases my work experience as a Full-stack Software Engineer.
+Built it with Nextjs, Tailwind and Framer Motion.